ADI10HERO/SkiSyAI/README.md

 Skiai is AI for SkinCare.

-A project developed over various stages, one of our first projects ranging over Front End, Backend, AI, Phone Mpplication domains.
+A project developed over various stages, one of our first projects ranging over Front End, Backend, AI, Mobile Application domains.

 <hr>